-The city, known as ‘The Line’, would extend over 170 km and be able to house a million residents in carbon-positive urban developments powered by 100% clean energy.
+The city, known as Neom city ‘The Line’, would extend over 170 km and be able to house a million people in carbon-positive urban developments powered by 100% clean energy.

 Plans for the city include no cars or streets and ‘zero carbon emissions’, according to a televised appearance by Prince Mohammed.

 The Line will fulfill the daily requirements within a five-minute walk and the city can be traveled end-to-end in 20 minutes.

 “We need to transform the concept of a conventional city into that of a futuristic one,” Prince Mohammed said.